$\text{F-manifolds}$, F$_\text{man}$-algebras and $\text{Poisson-algebra}$ Distributions: Introduction

+Roughly speaking, an F--manifold consists of a smooth manifold $M$ whose $C^\infty(M)$-module of vector fields, $\mathfrak{X}(M)$, is endowed with a commutative and associative product $\circ$.
+This structure is subject to an integrability constraint known as the Hertling–Manin condition, which relates the Lie bracket and the commutative product through a specific cubic identity (see Definition \ref{DefFman}).
+The present work focuses on the setting where $M$ is a Lie group and both the vector fields and the commutative product are left--invariant; we refer to such a structure as an F--Lie group.
+In this framework, we identify an underlying algebraic structure termed an F$_\text{man}$--algebra (see Definition \ref{DefFmanalg}).
+Notably, the F$_\text{man}$--algebraic axioms can be derived by relaxing the constraints of a standard Poisson algebra.
+Consequently, F$_\text{man}$--algebras admit a purely abstract algebraic treatment, independent of the encompassing manifold geometry.\\

+On an F--Lie group, we define a canonical connection uniquely determined by the underlying F$_\text{man}$--algebra structure.
+By investigating the resulting geometric properties, specifically the curvature tensor and the associated holonomy Lie algebra, we establish a geometric characterization of F$_\text{man}$--algebras analogous to the treatment of Poisson algebras in \cite{BB}.
+Central to our analysis is the identification of a Poisson subalgebra within the F$_\text{man}$--algebra, which induces a Poisson--algebra distribution on the Lie group.
+We prove that this distribution is completely integrable, thereby inducing a foliation of the F--Lie group.\\

-The paper is organized as follows: Section \ref{SecFstruc} formally introduces F--manifolds via F$_{man}$--algebras and reviews the necessary concept of distributions of the tangent bundle.
-This section culminates in the definition of a Poisson--algebra distribution and the presentation of the F--manifold Splitting Theorem.
-Section \ref{SecFLieG} focuses entirely on F--Lie groups, detailing the connection associated with the F--structure, calculating its curvature, and examining its holonomy Lie algebra.
-This section also describes the Poisson--algebra distribution in this specialized case, provides a relevant foliation Lemma, and concludes with an in-depth exploration of the important case of the Heisenberg Lie algebra.
+The remainder of this paper is structured as follows.
+Section \ref{SecFstruc} provides the formal foundations for F--manifolds and F$_\text{man}$--algebras.
+Section \ref{SecFLieG} is dedicated to the study of F--Lie groups, where we derive the canonical connection associated with the F--structure, compute its curvature tensor, and characterize its holonomy Lie algebra.
+Within this section, we also define the Poisson--algebra distribution, establish its integrability, and describe the resulting foliation of the F--Lie group.
+Furthermore, we provide a local splitting theorem for the F--Lie group.
+The paper concludes with a detailed application of this framework to the Heisenberg Lie algebra, illustrating the interplay between its algebraic and geometric properties.